pubnub/pubnub-mcp-server/resources/sdk_docs/rust_presence.md

 ```

 ### Returns

-here_now() returns HereNowResult:
+HereNowResult:
-- total_channels — u32.
-Total number of channels.
+- total_channels: u32 — Total number of channels.
-- total_occupancy — u32.
-Number of all users in the provided channels.
+- total_occupancy: u32 — Total users in provided channels.
-- channels — Vec<HereNowChannel>.
-One per channel.
+- channels: Vec<HereNowChannel> — Per-channel details.

 HereNowChannel:
-- name — String.
-Channel name.
+- name: String — Channel name.
-- occupancy — u32.
-Number of users in the channel.
+- occupancy: u32 — User count in channel.
-- occupants — Vec<HereNowUser>.
+- occupants: Vec<HereNowUser> — Users in channel.

 HereNowUser:
-- user_id — String.
-ID of the user.
+- user_id: String — User ID.
-- state — serde_json::Value.
-User state.
-If not using default serde, this is Vec<u8>.
+- state: serde_json::Value — User state; if not using default serde, type is Vec<u8>.

 ## Where now

-##### Requires Presence

-Presence add-on must be enabled for your key in the Admin Portal.
-For how to receive presence events, see Presence Events.

-Returns the list of channels to which a user ID is currently subscribed.
+Lists channels a user ID is currently subscribed to.

-##### Timeout events

-If the app restarts within the heartbeat window, no timeout event is generated.
+Note on timeouts: If the app restarts within the heartbeat window, no timeout event is generated.

 ### Method(s)

-To call where_now(), use the following method in the Rust SDK:

 ```
 `1pubnub
 2    .where_now()